Here's how you can learn about Native American Tribes:

 “Ten thousand Injuns can't all sign a treaty.
 Treaty only got one Injun line at the bottom there.
 They have to pick one Chief.
 The Chief they pick will be Chief-of-All-Nations, and will be granted the power to make all decisions for all Injuns, everywhere, from now on.
 Treaty only got one Injun line at the bottom there.”

 “They do not all follow one leader,” offered the interpreter.
 “Each band has one Chief, or sometimes two, or even three.
-There are many bands and many Chiefs.
+There are many bands, and there are many Chiefs.
 A Chief does not have power over others.
 He only offers help to those who choose to follow him.
 A Chief speaks the wishes of his followers.”

 “Again, I reckon I must insist that one man be selected to represent all Injuns,” said the Colonel, as if the Chief hadn't spoken at all.